maybetonyfu/daily-quote/README.md

 * commit_on_workday: The number of times trying to commit in a work day, must be a factor of 24
 * commit_on_weekend: The number of times trying to commit in a weekend, must be a factor of 24

 ### How can I change style of the page ?
 * Modify the `template` file.
 Don't modify the `index.html`, your changes won't be persisted
 * Make sure the `${XXX}` bash substitution string stay its form
 * Feel free to add .js and .css or other funky business you kids are doing nowadays

+### How do I contribute this project ?

+You don't.
+Do something useful instead